1. Blog

 Grain-free dog food and heart disease

-However, in recent years, there have been an increasing number of cases of DCM reported in dogs that do not typically develop this condition.
-This has led some researchers to investigate the possibility that canine heart disease is diet-related: grain-free dry dog foods high in legumes like lentils, chickpeas, and green peas may be a contributing factor.
+However, there are an increasing number of cases of DCM reported in dogs that do not typically develop this condition.
+Researchers are actively exploring the potential link between diet and canine heart disease.
+They suspect grain-free dry dog foods high in legumes like lentils, chickpeas, and green peas may be a contributing factor.

-It is unknown what the exact link is between grain-free diets and DCM, and the Food and Drug Administration (FDA) is still investigating.
+It is unknown what the exact link is between grain-free diets and DCM.
+The Food and Drug Administration (FDA) is still investigating.
 The FDA investigation “continues to assess the available information and fill data gaps to determine what factors may contribute to the development of non-hereditary DCM.”

 According to Tufts University, it’s not as common.
 Only 20 cats with suspected DCM were reported to the FDA as of 2020.
-Heart disease used to be very common in cats before the late 1980s, when it was discovered that feline DCM was a result of taurine deficiency.
+Heart disease used to be very common in cats before the late 1980s when researchers found that feline DCM was a result of taurine deficiency.

 What should you do if you’re considering feeding your dog grain-free food?

 If you’re considering feeding your dog grain-free food, it’s important to talk to your veterinarian or veterinary nutritionist first.
-They can help you assess your dog’s individual needs and determine whether or not a grain-free diet is right for them.
+They can help you assess your dog’s individual needs and determine whether or not a grain-free diet is right.

-If you do decide to feed your dog grain-free food, be sure to choose a high-quality diet from a reputable pet food company that backs its recipes with scientific research to ensure the food is complete and balanced.
+If you do decide to feed your dog grain-free food, ask your vet about a high-quality diet.
+It should be from a reputable pet food company that backs its food with scientific research and is complete and balanced.
 JustFoodForDogs offers three grain-free gluten-free recipes balanced with healthy protein sources, carbohydrates, fatty acids, and amino acids: Venison & Squash, Beef & Russet Potato, and Fish & Sweet Potato.

 Only the Beef & Russet recipe contains green peas in a small volume, and the rate of inclusion is low.
-Since our founding over a decade ago, none of our diets, including JFFD Beef & Russet Potato, have ever been implicated in diet-associated DCM.
+For over a decade, none of our diets, including JFFD Beef & Russet Potato, are linked to diet-associated DCM.
 If concern ever arose that one of our products could cause harm to a pet, we would not hesitate to pull that product from the market.

 Tips for choosing a high-quality dog food